 When you walk up the first floor, you can see the huge tiered seating inside.
 Try imagining the gladiators fighting off the wild animals or each other with the huge crowds cheering them on!
 This is a must-do attraction for anyone visiting Rome, so be prepared for the crowds.
 It is best to go as early as possible in the morning or quite late in the evening just before closing time.

 We had booked our tickets online (visit coopculture.it) for the main part of the Colosseum.
 This ticket covers the trio – Colosseum, Forum and the Palatine Hill – and allows entry over 2 consecutive days.
 We decided to visit the other 2 attractions the next day and spent some time meandering around Campo de Fiori on our way back to the apartment.
+You could also opt for a guided tour with access to areas in the Colosseum not open to the public in general.

 Day 2: Visiting the world’s oldest museum and completing the trio